Credit: Jorge Royan / CC BY-SA 3.0

 From 1883 onwards:

 The building was reopened on November 18, 1883, with a performance of Smetana’s festive opera Libuše composed especially for this occasion.
-For almost hundred years the theater continued to entertain with no major hurdles until April 1, 1977, when it was closed for six years.
+For almost hundred years the theatre continued to entertain with no major hurdles until April 1, 1977, when it was closed for six years.

-Komerční banka, one of the main banks in Czech Republic signed an agreement with National Theatre to annually honor the best performances in three categories – ballet, opera, and drama.
+Komerční banka, one of the main banks in Czech Republic signed an agreement with National Theatre to annually honour the best performances in three categories – ballet, opera, and drama.
 Along with a statue designed by Jaroslav Róna, each winner also receives 100,000 Czech korun.

-National Theatre stages one of the finest Prague Operas in Europe.
 Visit Prague to enjoy a repertoire of opera, ballet, and classical concerts.

 Box Office Timings